BeckySkel/fullstack-project-4/documents/TESTING.md

 #### Edit Profile (https://pp4-recipebook.herokuapp.com/profiles/edit_profile/)
 - Form tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended

 #### Profile (https://pp4-recipebook.herokuapp.com/profiles/recipebook/profile/)
 - All internal links tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended
+- Javascript to update DOM tested manually on **29/12/22** and found to be working as intended

 #### Add Recipe (https://pp4-recipebook.herokuapp.com/recipes/add_recipe/)
 - Form tested manually on **29/12/22** and found to be working as intended

 #### Edit Recipe (https://pp4-recipebook.herokuapp.com/recipes/fried-rice/edit)
 - Form tested manually on **29/12/22** and found to be working as intended
+- All login-state sensitive content and links tested manually on **29/12/22** and found to be working as intended

 #### Recipe Detail (https://pp4-recipebook.herokuapp.com/recipes/fried-rice/)
 - All internal links tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended
 - All forms (like, save, comment, notes) tested manually on **29/12/22** and found to be working as intended
+- All login-state sensitive content and links tested manually on **29/12/22** and found to be working as intended

 #### 404 Error (https://pp4-recipebook.herokuapp.com/recipes/404/)
 - All internal links tested manually on **29/12/22** and found to be working as intended
+- All dynamic content tested manually on **29/12/22** and found to be working as intended

 ---
 ## Different browsers